China–Vietnam relations: First Indochina War and Vietnam War

 Along with the Soviet Union, China was an important strategic ally of Vietnamese communists (Democratic Republic of Vietnam) during the First Indochina War and Vietnam War.
-The Chinese Communist Party provided arms, military training and essential supplies to help the Vietnamese communists against the French Union, capitalist Republic of Vietnam, their ally the United States, and other anti-communists between 1950 and 1975.
+The Chinese Communist Party provided arms, military training and essential supplies to help the Vietnamese communists against the French Union, the anticommunist Republic of Vietnam, their ally the United States, and other anti-communists between 1950 and 1975.
 As for the Chinese communists, in the face of the fact that this force was waging a civil war against the Kuomintang's government, the Vietnamese communists supported them with shelter and some necessities.
 In mid-1949, the Vietnamese communists even sent troops to coordinate with the Chinese communists to expand the control area in the Sino-Vietnamese border area.
-The efforts of the Vietnamese communists (at the time known as the "Viet Minh") were noticed and secretly supported by the Soviet Union and the Chinese communists before 1950.
+The efforts of the Vietnamese communists, operating under the cover of the Việt Minh front, were noticed and secretly supported by the Soviet Union and the Chinese communists before 1950.
 In 1947, the Chinese communists helped the Vietnamese communists buy weapons in Thailand.
 After Mao Zedong founded the People's Republic of China on October 1, 1949, Ho Chi Minh immediately sent two groups to China simultaneously to ask for help on October 6.
 In November 1949, at the World Trade Union Congress held in Beijing, Communist China publicly announced its intention when it announced that it would actively support the revolutionary movement in Indochina.
 During Mao's December 1949 visit to the Soviet Union, Stalin sought Mao's assistance in supporting the Vietnamese Communists against France in the First Indochina War.
 Mao accepted Stalin's view of a "worldwide communist revolution" and agreed to share "the international responsibility" and support the Vietnamese communists.
 After Mao's return to China, the country began sending military advisors and military aid to the Vietnamese.
 In January 1950, China and the Soviet Union recognized the government of the Vietnamese communists and formed the basis of relations changed from party-to-party to state-to-state.
-In April 1951, Communist China raised relations with the Vietnamese communists to the ambassadorial level.
-Meanwhile, the pro-French autonomous government of Vietnam established in June 1949 had diplomatic relations with the Republic of China, known as "Taiwan".
+In April 1951, communist China raised relations with the Vietnamese communists to the ambassadorial level.
+Meanwhile, the French-associated State of Vietnam was established in June 1949 and later established diplomatic relations with the Republic of China, commonly known as Taiwan.

+Postage stamp of Ho Chi Minh with Mao Zedong and Georgy Malenkov in 1954.

 China provided enormous and important support to the Viet Minh both civilly and militarily during the war against France.
 However, during the 1954 Geneva Conference ending the First Indochina War, Chinese premier Zhou Enlai urged the Viet Minh delegation to accept partition at the 17th parallel with the communists ruling the North and pro-French government keeping the South, which was regarded as a betrayal.

-During 1964 to 1969, China reportedly sent over 300,000 troops, mostly in anti-aircraft divisions to combat in Vietnam.
-However, the Vietnamese communists remained suspicious of China's perceived attempts to increase its influence over Vietnam.
-From 1960 to 1978, China sent aid $20 billion worth of aid to Vietnam.
-The aid was not a loan and no repayment was asked.